 The SOFTEK® is low maintenance suspension.
-However following appropriate inspection procedure is important to help ensure the proper maintenance and operation of the SOFTEK suspension system and component parts function to their highest efficiency.
+Following appropriate inspection procedure is important to help ensure the proper maintenance and operation of the SOFTEK® suspension system and component parts function to their highest efficiency.
+Visual inspection must include the following items and other referenced in this section.
 Look for bent or cracked parts.
 Replace all worn or damaged parts.